 How many COVID variants are there?

-New variants are detected every week but there are currently three prominent variants of the SARS-CoV-2 creating concern.
+New variants are detected every week but there are currently five prominent variants of the SARS-CoV-2 creating concern.
 These new variants seem to be highly transmissible and are causing more infections with the COVID-19 virus.
 B.1.1.7 strain first detected in the UK, B.1.351 strain first detected in South Africa and P.1 strain first detected in Brazil.

 First identified in October 2020